Code-Institute-Submissions/Follow-the-moon/README.md

 1. [W3schools](https://www.w3schools.com/html/html_youtube.asp)
 To help me embed the YouTube videos in my code.
 2. [Stackoverflow](https://stackoverflow.com/questions/37814508/order-columns-through-bootstrap4) to help me reverse the order of my moon phase cards on the mobile layout.
+3. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimise the use of vendor extensions in my css.

 ### Acknowledgements
 + My mentor from Code Institute, thank you Narender for your time and guidance.
 + My husband, thank you Django for taking care of our son more so I can work on my education and thank you for your patience!
 + Anna Greaves from Code Institute, thank you so much for your explanation [site](https://ajgreaves.github.io/bootstrap-grid-demo/index.html) about the bootstrap grid, it really helped me understand it a lot better.
 + Igor from Code Institute tutor assistance, thank you for your explanation and help with my validator errors and your ideas about my background image bug.
++ Special thanks to Gwendolyn Jo, Richard Lovett & Marina Pavlovic, my colleagues, my husband, friends and family for their support, tips, and for testing my project.